 Ms. Clark’s films include The Happening, Wanderland (2017 release), Cradle Will Rock, Tickling Leo, Harvest, Main Street, and Archaeology of a Woman.
-Televisions credits include Homeland, The Good Wife, Mercy, Law and Order, and Law and Order SVU.
+Televisions credits include The Truth About the Harry Quebert Affair (2018), Homeland, The Good Wife, Mercy, Law and Order, and Law and Order SVU.

 Victoria directed the original musical Newton’s Cradle by Heath Saunders and Kim Saunders for the 2016 New York Musical Theater Festival, for which she won the festival’s award for Best Director.
 She has also directed for Texas Opera Theater, Philadelphia Opera, Chautauqua Opera, 92nd St. Y, the John Drew Theater, NAMT, and Pace University.
 In 2017, she will direct the World Premiere of The Trouble With Doug for The Fredericia Theater in Fredericia, Denmark.